AMENDED CONSTITUTION AND BY-LAWS

 Officers

 1. Title of Officers.
-The officers of this organization shall consist of the following: President, First Vice President, Second Vice President, Financial Secretary, Recording Secretary, Treasurer, Trustees (eleven In number).
-The immediate past President of the organization who shall be automatically designated as the Grand Trustee, the Head Rabbi of the Congregation Ezra Bessaroth, the Head Rabbi of the Sephardic Bikur Holim Congregation, and all past Presidents of the Seattle Sephardic Brotherhood shall be de-facto members of the Executive Board with full voting privileges.
-The above officers, trustees and the above specified de-facto members shall constitute the Executive Board of the organization.
+The officers of this organization shall consist of the following: President, First Vice President, Second Vice President, Financial Secretary/Treasurer, Recording Secretary, and Trustees (up to eleven in number).
+The immediate past President of the organization shall be automatically designated as the Grand Trustee, the Head Rabbi of the Congregation Ezra Bessaroth, the Head Rabbi of the Sephardic Bikur Holim Congregation, and all past Presidents of the Seattle Sephardic Brotherhood shall be de-facto members of the Executive Board with full voting privileges.
+The above officers, trustees and the above specified de-facto members shall constitute the Executive Board of the Organization.

 2. Duties of Officers.

 a.
 President.
-He shall preserve order and strictly enforce the provisions of the laws of the organization.
-He shall see that all the officers and members of the committees perform their respective duties.
-He shall appoint all committees and the chairmen thereof.
-He shall not vote except for application of membership and election of officers.
-When-there is a tie vote, he shall cast the deciding vote.
-He shall not make or second any resolution or motion.
-Nether shall he participate in any debate while in the chair.
-He shall at any time have the right to examine the books of the organization and perform all other duties pertaining to his office.
-He shall be an ex-officio member of all committees.
+The President shall preserve order and strictly enforce the provisions of the laws of the organization, and as set forth by this amended Constitution and By-Laws.
+The President shall see that all the officers and members of the committees perform their respective duties.
+The President shall appoint all committees and the chairpersons thereof.
+The President shall not vote except for application of membership and election of officers.
+When there is a tie vote on all other issues, the President shall cast the deciding vote.
+The President shall not make or second any resolution or motion.
+Neither shall the President participate in any debate while in the chair.
+The President shall at any time have the right to examine the books of the organization and perform all other duties pertaining to the Office of President.
+The President shall be an ex-officio member of all committees.

 b.
 Vice Presidents.
 They shall assist the President in maintaining order in the organization.
 The First Vice President shall preside at all meetings in the absence of the President.
 The Second Vice President shall preside at all meetings in the absence of the President and the First Vice President.